Skip to main content

 Historic

-This season's total of 456cm is about 88% of the 5-year average of 517cm, indicating a slightly below-average year.
+This season's total snowfall of 560cm is consistent with the 5-year average of 559cm.

 Snow Summary